Why do mutations appear more often with selective breeding?

 D - The chorion

-E - The allantois
+B - The chorion

 Which of the following is NOT a true statement about the placenta?